 - Edema (water retention)

-- Lanugo (fine downy hair)
+- Lanugo (fine downy hair covering the body)

 - Loss of bone mass

 - Cathartic colon (caused by laxative abuse)

 - Dental enamel erosion